efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-29-archfiends-guide-by-bacon.md

 ---

 ### Cyber Angels
 Whoever goes second has the largest advantage here.
 All of our bosses are bigger, but a boosted/protected {Saffira, Queen of Dragons} or {Cyber Angel Dakini} can cause major problems.
 Snipe Hunter is a gamble, but he can steal games by taking out protection spells and big monsters in one turn, or by taking out a protection spell and letting Emperor pop the monster.
 Once the boosted monster is gone, it is easy to pick these guys off.
-LP Boost a shines the most in this match.
+LP Boost α shines the most in this match.
 Gravity Lash, Skill Successor, Kuriboh, and Relinkuriboh are all very valuable cards in this matchup.

 **Matchup Odds:**
 45-55